Study Away Policies

-Applications for any program must be submitted by the deadlines posted by the Study Abroad office through Terra Dotta, the online application system.
-Late applications may be considered in unusual circumstances upon request to and approval from Study Abroad.
-A student may not study away without approval from the Study Abroad office.
+Applications for any program must be submitted by the deadlines posted by the Study Abroad Office in the online application.
+Late applications may be considered in unusual circumstances upon request.
+A student may not study away without approval from the Study Abroad Office.

 Students are required to submit all pre-approval and post-approval documentation requested by Study Abroad through the online application system.